Shahed-02/Shahed-02/README.md

 ### Hi there 👋
-My name is Shahed Ali, I aspire to become a wed developer to help drive change in today's rapidly globalising world!
+My name is Shahed Ali, I aspire to become a Software Developer to help drive efficiency in all areas of business!

 NOW